UppuluriKalyani/ML-Nexus/Stock Price Prediction Project/README.md

 ## 🌟 Conclusion
 This project addresses the challenges investors face in predicting stock prices by using a blend of data science and machine learning techniques.
 The resulting model not only showcases analytical skills but also offers a practical solution for investment decisions.

-## 🔗 Getting Started
-To run this project locally, follow the instructions in the **Installation and Usage Instructions** section of the README.

 ---